 The trend is significant beyond the obvious implication of who controls a person's healthcare.
 When physicians were the primary owner of medical practices, the relationship between patients and their doctors tended to be more intimate and personal.
 There was much less room for intervention by administrators and CFOs whose primary interest was the company's bottom line.
 Additionally, when the physician owned the practice, there was no doubt as to where the decision-making buck stopped.
 Now, there are many more hidden layers to healthcare, such as corporate interests and the zeal with which hospitals rush to comply with regulatory requirements.

 But below the surface there is perhaps a much more pernicious force.
-Medicine's professional organizations such as the AMA (the ones supposed to represent the practice of medicine) have increasingly been undermined by interests outside of science and patient advocacy.
+Medicine's professional organizations such as the AMA (the ones that are supposed to represent the practice of medicine) have increasingly been undermined by interests outside of science and patient advocacy.
 Rather, because its members are increasingly employed by corporations and non-healthcare providers, their positions on healthcare increasingly representing the hospital and the corporation.
 The overall pressure is to place healthcare decisions further away from the patients' hands and nestle them within those of the hospitals.

 Dr. Jane Orient, the Executive Director of the Association of American Physicians and Surgeons observes, "The corporate practice of medicine has long been considered unethical and illegal."